penglee13/penglee13.github.io/_pages/about.md

 # 🔥 News
 - *2024.03 - 2024.08*, Visiting Scholar, College of Medicine, The Ohio State University.
 - *2024.03*: &nbsp;🎉🎉 Accepted to the Biomedical Sciences Graduate Program at The Ohio State University.
-Served as a visiting scholar before enrollment.

 # 📝 Publications